marekolsak/marek-build/README.md

 sudo make install
 ```

 The above instructions overwrite distribution libraries and header files.
-If your Linux distribution updates them, you'll have to reinstall them from source, only libdrm and Mesa.
+If your Linux distribution updates them, you'll have to reinstall them from source.

 Building OpenGL test suites